John Smith (murderer): Arrest and conviction

 Smith was arrested in October 2000 in Escondido, California, where he was living with his third wife.
 He was convicted in July 2001 of the murder of Janice Hartman and sentenced to 15 years to life in prison.
 He unsuccessfully appealed his conviction in 2002.
 His first parole date was in 2011.
 The family of Janice Hartman sought civil damages against Smith's grandfather and brother for their alleged involvement in covering up Smith's crime for over twenty years, but the claims were unsuccessful.

 As of 2019, Smith remained incarcerated at Marion Correctional Institution, where – on November 28, 2019 – he learned that he had been indicted for the 1991 murder of Gladden-Smith.
 In 2021, a judge ruled that the fact that Smith had been convicted of murdering his first wife will not be used as motive for murdering his second wife, Fran Gladden-Smith.
 The case was dropped in 2023, but reportedly Smith admitted to disposing of Gladden-Smith's body.
 Smith will be next eligible for parole in 2029.

 Popular culture

 Smith is the subject of the television movie Murder on Pleasant Drive, episodes of Cold Case Files, in Forensic Files season 9, episode 19: "Deadly Matrimony", the books Stranger in my Bed by Michael Fleeman and My Sister Is Missing: Bringing a Killer to Justice by Sherrie Gladden-Davis.
-The case was also featured on Dateline NBC, Medical Detectives, and Who The Bleep Did I Marry.
+The case was also featured on Dateline NBC, Medical Detectives, Somebody’s Hiding Something (S1 E1), and Who The Bleep Did I Marry.